adamhalama/Pivovar-BeerBrewery/README.md

 # Beer brewery

-Scource codes for beer brewery development
+Scource code for beer brewery development

 This is my first piece of code which i did in high school.